Sweetener – Artificial Sweeteners

 • Sucralose

-You can find these ingredients in many products such as soda and baked goods, and as packets you can add to beverages or use in your cooking.
+We find artificial sweeteners in many products, such as soda pop and baked goods.
+We also see it packaged in packets to add to beverages or use when we’re cooking.

 Artificial ingredients are not inherently bad, just as natural ingredients are not inherently good (no one wants to consume all-natural cyanide!).
 As with all ingredients, the amount someone consumes leads to health impacts.